genielabs/glabs.it/source/content/posts/portable-web-components/index.md

 ```

 and when the user clicks on the *download* option, the following code is used to zip the component files and then save
 the resulting archive to the client.
-This all will happens on the client side; no server-side code is used.
+This all will happen on the client side; **no server-side code** is used.

 **File: zx-playground.js** (excerpt)
 ```js